Yale-BIM/f21-assignments/assignment-0/README.md

     > You might want to select a different CMake build type other than Release (e.g. RelWithDebInfo or Debug).
     More options can be found in [cmake.org](http://cmake.org/cmake/help/v2.8.12/cmake.html#variable:CMAKE_BUILD_TYPE).

-    Now you should have a devel space in `~/catkin_ws/devel`, which contains its own setup.*sh files.
+    Now you should have a devel space in `~/catkin_ws/devel`, which contains its own setup.bash file.
-    Sourcing one of these setup.*sh files will `overlay` the install space onto your environment.
+    Sourcing this file will `overlay` the install space onto your environment.

     > Overlaying refers to building and using a ROS package from source on top of an existing version of that same package (e.g., installed to the system in /opt/ros/kinetic).
 For more information